 And of course the Galapagos Islands.

-Yet it also has such a rich culture grounded with the living history of Quechua people.
+Yet it also has such a rich culture grounded with the living history of its Indigenous people.

 It isn’t a culture that is hidden away or only recognized for special occasions.